Best Folding Electric Bikes (2026)

 The efficiency champion: a 500W rear-hub torque-sensor motor and 720Wh battery delivered roughly 90 mi in Electric Bike Report testing — the longest real-world range on the list.
 It adds a detachable anti-theft display, integrated lights, and a 350-lb payload, with 3-inch tires suiting riders 4'10"-5'10".
 The torque sensor feels less natural at the highest assist levels. [src1]

 The folding-bike pioneer's lightest e-bike: ~28 lbs, 16-inch wheels, a 250W rear hub with a responsive torque sensor, a 120Wh internal battery, and auto power-off on descents.
 Electric Bike Report calls it "remarkably portable, compact, and easy to lift."
-The 16 mph top speed limits it for faster commuters but is ideal for last-mile and transit. [src1]
+The 16 mph top speed limits it for faster commuters but is ideal for last-mile and transit.
+Note the price: the Amazon listing has climbed to ~$1,299 from the ~$999 of early 2026, which weakens its value case against the ~$999 Lectric XP Lite 2.0 unless the ~28 lb lift is the deciding factor. [src1]

 The gold standard of compact folds: a roughly 25"x23"x11" folded footprint, ~38 lbs, a durable steel frame with a 7-year warranty, and a unique 12-speed (Sturmey-Archer 3-speed hub + 4-speed derailleur).
 One experienced rider folds it in seconds.
 The 250W front hub is mild and the small 349 tires transmit more road feedback, but nothing else fits an apartment closet or a train luggage rack as cleanly. [src1, src3]

-For riders who want light weight without giving up range: a ~35 lb carbon-fiber frame, a torque sensor, and a dual-battery system rated up to 95 mi.
+For riders who want light weight without giving up range: a ~35 lb Toray carbon-fiber frame, a torque sensor, a Shimano 8-speed drivetrain, TEKTRO hydraulic brakes, and a dual-battery system rated up to 95 mi (base battery ~40 mi).
 Electric Bike Report's review calls it a well-balanced, seriously equipped lightweight folder.
-It costs more than the fat-tire crowd but is far easier to carry and stows in tight urban spaces. [src1, src6]
+Urtopia has since cut the direct price to $1,899, which narrows the gap to the fat-tire crowd while remaining far easier to carry and stow in tight urban spaces. [src1, src6]

 Head-to-Head Comparisons